Key Takeaways

 Pros

-- Excellent oil control that makes a visible difference on oily skin midday.
+• Excellent oil control that makes a visible difference midday.

-- Portable and travel-friendly — no liquid restrictions, fits in a small bag.
+• Portable and travel-friendly — no liquid restrictions, compact enough for any bag.

 Cons

-- Not a standalone sunscreen — needs to be paired with a proper morning application.
+• Not a standalone sunscreen — needs a proper morning application underneath.

-- Real-world SPF is lower than labeled due to application volume limits.
+• Real-world SPF is lower than labeled due to the limits of powder application volume.

-- Requires brush cleaning for hygienic daily use.
+• Requires regular brush cleaning for hygienic daily use.

 My final verdict

-The Anessa Perfect UV Brush-on Powder is one of those products that makes a lot of sense once you understand what it is actually for.
-It is not a miracle sunscreen and it is not going to replace the tube of SPF you apply every morning.
-What it is, is a practical tool.
+The Anessa Perfect UV Brush-on Powder makes sense once you understand exactly what it is for.
+It is not a miracle sunscreen.
+It will not replace the tube of SPF you apply every morning.
+What it is, is a practical tool that solves a real problem cleanly.

 Maddie is here to help you build a routine that works in real life, not just in theory.